 Sapphire Before and After Heat Treatment

 Most sapphires are heated, and only the most rare of sapphires are unheated.
 95% of sapphires undergo low heat at the mine to improve color, reduce color zoning, and improve clarity.
-If you are looking for the finest sapphire, an unheated specimen that is certified as such commands the highest dollar.
+If you are looking for the finest sapphire, an unheated specimen certified as such commands the highest dollar.
 Whether you choose a heated stone or a certified unheated stone is a personal preference; the unheated sapphire is more valuable due to its rarity, but does not outsparkle or outlast its more common heated brother.

 Vintage Sapphire Engagement Rings